Device: Authentication Ecosystem (~auth-hook@1.0, ~secret@1.0, ~cookie@1.0, ~http-auth@1.0)¶

 For Application Developers:

 This ecosystem eliminates blockchain onboarding friction.
 Users access your dApp without installing wallets or managing keys—authentication happens transparently via cookies or HTTP Basic Auth.
-Your application simply adds &!
+Your application simply adds &! to requests that need signing.

 For Node Operators: